brockhager/neuroswarm/router-api-prototype/README.md

 A workflow has been added at `.github/workflows/router-api-contracts.yml` which runs `npm run test:ci` on pushes and pull requests to `main`/`master`.
 This ensures the Router API contracts and security checks remain protected by CI.

+Note about persistence-path coverage in CI:
+- The Router API CI runs the test matrix across two persistence configurations: `sqlite` (high-fidelity, better-sqlite3) and `fallback` (file-backed JSON) to ensure both code paths are exercised.
+	This is controlled by `EXPECT_SQLITE` and `FORCE_FALLBACK` environment variables and verified by dedicated integration tests.

+Additionally, the Agent 9 E2E CI workflow (`.github/workflows/agent9-e2e.yml`) uses the same matrix to validate the client→server ingestion flow in both persistence modes.

 ## 🧩 Security notes & next steps

 - RS256 is recommended for production.
 The tests cover both HS256 and RS256 flows.